SandeepLakka/fimdb/README.md

 ## How to run:

-In this project directory, run the following command:
+Run the following to install dependencies( for the first time )
 ### `npm i`

+Run the following to run application
 ### `npm start`

 Open http://localhost:3000 to view the output in the browser.